-In partnership with our Districts, Boroughs and the Police and Crime Commissioner, Surrey County Council have set up a new scheme which offers up to 100% council tax discounts to Surrey care leavers, living within the county, and aged between 18 and 24 i.e. until the day before their twenty-fifth birthday.
+In partnership with our Districts, Boroughs and the Police and Crime Commissioner, Surrey County Council have set up a new scheme which offers up to 100% council tax discounts to Surrey care leavers aged between 18 and 24 i.e. until the day before their twenty-fifth birthday.

 Who is eligible?

-All Surrey care leavers living in Surrey aged 18 and up to the day before their twenty-fifth birthday who are a eligible care leaver by Surrey County Council's Children's Services.
+All Surrey care leavers aged 18 and up to the day before their twenty-fifth birthday who are an eligible care leaver by Surrey County Council's Children's Services.

 An eligible care leaver is someone who has been looked after for at least 13 weeks since the age of 14, was in care on their sixteenth birthday and who Surrey County Council looked after up to the point they left care.
-Eligible care leavers who are employed are also eligible for the 100% discount, regardless of their salary.
+Care leavers who are employed are also eligible for the discount, regardless of their salary.